(Disclosure: Some of the links below may be affiliate links)

-It is still a category-based budget, but you will have envelopes for each of your budget categories.
-The basic idea is to use physical envelopes with cash inside each of them.
+It is still a category-based budget, but you will have envelopes for each category.
+The basic idea is to use physical envelopes with cash inside each.
 You will also have to allocate amounts to each of your categories.

 At the beginning of the month, you will withdraw your salary in cash and fill the envelopes.
-With this technique, once an envelope is empty, you cannot spend more for this month.
+With this technique, once an empty envelope, you cannot spend more for this month.
 At the end of the month, you can keep the cash in each of your envelopes for the next month.
 Or, if you prefer, you can move it to a savings account.

-Same as with the first way to budget, you can leave some extra room in your budget.
+As with the first way to budget, you can leave some extra room.
 That way, you will save money every month.
-Saving money should be the goal of each person that wants to get their finances in order.
+Saving money should be the goal of everyone who wants to get their finances in order.